D Ream: Reunion, and split-up

 In 2008, D:Ream reformed after a chance meeting between Cunnah and Mackenzie.
 Their single "All Things to All Men" was released on 7 September 2009 on their own label, User Records.
 They released the album In Memory Of... in 2011 and also planned concert dates to follow.
-Meanwhile, Brian Cox became a physics professor and science broadcaster who has worked on the Large Hadron Collider project.
-In late 2010 he announced that he would provide some keyboard work for the new album, but would not be re-joining the band full-time.
+Meanwhile, Cox became a physics professor and science broadcaster who has worked on the Large Hadron Collider project.
+In late 2010 he announced that he would provide some keyboard work for the new album, but would not be joining the band full-time.
 As part of their 2012 commitments, the band played main support to Wheatus at the LeeStock Music Festival in Sudbury, Suffolk.

 On 23 July 2021, Cunnah and Mackenzie released a new studio album, Open Hearts Open Minds.

 The band stated in June 2024 that they regretted the use of the song "Things Can Only Get Better" in political campaigns and would not grant permission for it to be used in future campaigns.